Everyone's Asking For Guava Nails, The New Way To Wear Cat-Eye Polish For Summer

 Green Shine

-Nail artist Jenny Guthrie layered two different cat-eye gel polishes in “weird green colors” to get this intense green manicure with a subtle pink undertone.
+Nail artist Jenny Guthrie layered two different cat-eye gel polishes in “weird green colours” to get this intense green manicure with a subtle pink undertone.

 Metallic Touches